 If they’re not laying in supplies, they’re preparing the homestead for a higher production yield to ensure plenty of food, but, what happens if there is a blackout or an EMP?

 An EMP is an electromagnetic pulse.
-Basically, it’s a short in the electromagnetic field that occurs due to a solar flare, or to a man made nuclear explosion.
+Basically, it’s a short in the electromagnetic field that occurs due to a solar flare, or to a man made nuke.